rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

 Expressions
 ==========

-.. guideline:: Ensure that operations on integers do not result in arithmetic overflow
+.. guideline:: Ensure that integer operations do not result in arithmetic overflow
     :id: gui_dCquvqE1csI3
     :category: required
     :status: draft